johns27h/johns27h.github.io/_posts/2021-01-12-intro-to-tidycensus.md

 variables %>% filter(concept == "RACE") %>% view()
 ```

 There are a lot of options here.
 In order to keep my analysis manageable, I'll have to consider only a few racial categories.
 Luckily, there is a pattern.
 The first few are a shortened list of race categories, and all their names begin with the prefix "P003".
 This makes my job easier.
 I can just select those variables with prefix "P003".
 In order to select those with only a prefix, I'll use the "str_detect" function from the stringr package.
 This checks the name "column" to see whether the prefix matches.

 ```r
 race_variable_names = variables %>% filter(concept == "RACE" & str_detect(name, "^P003")) %>% select(-concept)
 ```

 Now I want to choose my sex variable names.

 ```r
 variables %>% filter(concept == "SEX BY AGE") %>% view()
 ```

 I can see by looking in the viewer pane that there are two I need.
-Although I could use regular expression again, I actually think this is a time when copying-and-pasting is preferable.
+Although I could use regular expression again, I actually think this is a time when copying-and-pasting is acceptable.
+Those are the sex total:male and sex total:female.

 ```r